onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

   # Shell configuration...
 }
 ```
 - `shell.nix` : Calls `nix/shell.nix` with the pinned nixpkgs.
-For example if we have pinned nixpkgs with name `nixpkgs`:
+For example if we have nixpkgs with name `nixpkgs`:
 ```nix
 {
   system ? builtins.currentSystem,